 The Ministry of the Environment, Conservation, and Parks (MECP or ministry) is the guiding establishment that sets rules and controls on pesticides, fumigants, and other chemicals used for extermination.
 The use, disposal, and purchase of all pesticides in Ontario are controlled solely by this ministry.
 The miss-use or improper disposal of dangerous pesticides can result in charges which are why to use anything but the domestic classes of pesticides you must have a license.
-There is more than one type and each type allows the use of a group of pesticides for specific purposes and to get a pest control job.
+There is more than one type and each type allows the use of a group of pesticides for specific purposes.

 Types Of Exterminators

 There are three main categorize of exterminator licenses.
 These categories are listed below.
 However, each category also contains a number of individual licenses types, A Land exterminator can work in aerial pesticides or in industrial vegetation but if they want to do both they will have to get licenses for both.
 The primary types of exterminators categories are:

 1. The Structural Exterminator

 2. The Land Exterminator